Frequently Asked Questions about COVID-19 (novel coronavirus)

 The virus that causes COVID-19 seems to be spread from person-to-person via respiratory droplets.
 Someone who is actively sick with COVID-19 can spread the illness to others by coughing or sneezing.
 Patients who are suspected of having COVID-19 are being quarantined until their test results come in.
 If the result is positive the person will be isolated at home or in a hospital until they are no longer a risk to others.

 What are the symptoms of COVID-19?

 - Difficulty breathing

-If you are feeling sick but haven’t traveled outside the U.S. or been in close contact with someone confirmed to have COVID-19 it is MUCH more likely you have a cold, the flu, or seasonal allergies.
+If you are feeling sick but haven’t traveled to an area with sustained community transmission or been in close contact with someone confirmed to have COVID-19 it is more likely you have a cold, the flu, or seasonal allergies.